PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 - Name and descriptions are mandatory.
 - Same name is allowed
-- Allows to add multiple entities
+- Allows to add multiple entities.
+Under each entities, allows to add multiple "App report"
 - Allows to change the position of entities

 ### UX Rules

+- At least one App report is mandatory.
+Shows proper error message when no report available in any of the entity and user clicks on ADD button.

+### Add Related entity

 - Show the current entity as the first legal entity by default.
 Current legal entity can't be deleted.

 - On click top most add button, open the dropdown of related entity.
   - Related entity dropdown is the same as we have implemented in communication.
   - On click of any entity, it will be added.

+### App report under Entity

 - Shows proper message when no report available in the entity.
 - For each legal entity shows one separate  table.
 - Each table has one ADD button and vertmor action where it shows Delete action.